Medici's Mile Guided Walking Tour, Florence

 Dome of the Basilica di San Lorenzo in Florence, Italy, framed by nearby buildings.

-Book your tour at least a day in advance during peak season to ensure availability and avoid disappointment.
+To ensure availability during peak season, book your tour at least one day in advance to avoid disappointment.

-Download any necessary audio guides or apps before you arrive so that entry is smooth and hassle-free.
+Download any necessary audio guides or apps before arrival to facilitate smooth entry and reduce hassle.

 Customer Reviews